arribass/Salesforce-Notes/AppBuilder/AppBuilder.md

   - Function that checks if a picklist field has a specific value.
 It can be used to validate that a field is required only when the picklist field has a specific value.
 - ISNEW():
   - Function that checks if a record is new or has been changed.
 It can be used to validate that a field is required only for new records or only for changed records.
+- FIND():
+  - Finds a text string within another text string.
+It can be used to validate that a field contains a specific value.
+  - Example: FIND("Salesforce", "Salesforce is a CRM") returns 1, because "Salesforce" is found at position 1 in the string.
+- CONTAINS():
+  - Function that checks if a field contains a specific value.
+It can be used to validate that a field is required only when the field contains a specific value.

 ## Given a set of business requirements, recommend a solution to automate business processes while avoiding errors in automation